Chinese Herbs for Dogs

 With Yin Deficient pain patterns you would notice that your dog experiences more discomfort and limited movement during warm weather, dry weather conditions, or in the evening.
 Pets will often have dry skin and will be thirsty much of the time.
 You may also notice that your dog has scanty condensed urination, but may want to urinate often.
 Your pet may also appear to be irritable.

 Nourishing the Kidney energetic system and invigorating Blood flow can help to produce a shiny, healthy coat for your furry friend while preventing cracked paws and dry, flaky, or itchy skin.
 Dry flaky skin is an indication of Yin Deficiency.

 Heart Qi and/or Heart Blood deficiency would be indicated by easy fright or lack of fright to something like thunder, trouble focusing, poor memory and sleeping disorders.
-Dogs who are recovering from heart worms, or any pet that has a weak heart function can benefit from Heart tonic herbs.
+Dogs who are recovering from heart worms, or any pet that has a weak heart function can benefit from the Fire Element Heart tonic formula.